 - Actively reach out to talents and send them invitations for an interview

 - Keep and update applicants’ records in the tracking system

 Law graduates who love networking and have engaging personalities are ideal legal recruiters.
-If you have these characteristics, it could be the right career choice for you!
+If you have these characteristics, it could be your right career choice!

 Career Choices For Law Graduates Outside The Legal Industry

 Accountants prepare, keep, and examine financial records.
 They make sure their clients are on top of their budget and taxes.
 Their clients range from individual persons to large companies.
 Law graduates make good accountants because they know the ins and outs of how taxes work.

 - Check if the financial documents have accurate details

 - Present easy to understand financial reports to clients

 - Prepare, update, and release payrolls

 - File tax returns and help clients pay taxes on time